pamudu123/modern-work-practices-survey/README.md

 ## Privacy
 - Responses are stored for analysis in aggregate; individual responses are not published.
 - Email is optional and requested only if you choose to receive the final report.
-- Optional emails are stored separately from survey responses and are not used for marketing or shared with third parties.
+- Optional email addresses are not used for marketing or shared with third parties..

 ## Preview